pradnyas5/fall-research/data_generation.md

 <node pkg="tf2_ros" type="static_transform_publisher" name="base_to_realsense" args="0 0 -0.2 0 0 0 $(arg robot_name)/realsense_base $(arg robot_name)/base" />
 ```
 ```
-bash 0 0 -0.2 0 0 0
+0 0 -0.2 0 0 0
 ```
-includes the translational and rotational orientation of the camera concerning the robot base frame.
+  includes the translational (x, y, z) and rotational (roll, pitch, yaw) orientation of the camera concerning the robot base frame.
+  We need the relative position of the camera w.r.t base-frame on our robot.

 5. [OPTIONAL] Since we may need the compressed images (for optimal storage and transport of images using rosbag files), we can use the following:

-Example to record compressed left camera image,
+  Example to record compressed left camera images,

 ```
 rosrun image_transport republish raw in:=/forward/infra1/image_rect_raw compressed out:=/forward/infra1/image_rect_raw/compressed